spring-guides/gs-accessing-data-neo4j/README.ftl.md

 Create simple queries
 ---------------------
-Spring Data for Neo4j is focused on storing data in Neo4j.
+Spring Data Neo4j is focused on storing data in Neo4j.
 But it inherits functionality from the Spring Data Commons project, including the ability to derive queries.
 Essentially, you don't have to learn the query language of Neo4j, but can simply write a handful of methods and the queries are written for you.

 To see how this works, create an interface that queries `Person` nodes.